“Sarah is amazing and well qualified teacher that really connects with her students.”

 What are the benefits of online lessons?

-How are online lessons different than an in person lesson?
+How are online lessons different from in-person lessons?

 What do I need to begin online lessons?